myangga/vessel/README.md

 async function updateHats() {
     // Sails maps REST verbs to methods on the sails.io.socket
-    // so, if you emit 'get' on the socket, with the route you want to get from
+    // so, if you emit 'get' on the socket, with the route you want to get hats from
     // Sails will give you what you're looking for over the websocket connection

     socket.get('/hats', (body, response) => {